Floydlang/floyd/docs/floyd_speak.md

 # FLOYD SPEAK

 Floyd Speak is the programming language part of Floyd.
-It's an alternative to Java or Javascript or C++.
-Using Floyd Speak you write functions and data structures.
+It's an alternative to Java and C++, Javascript and Python.
+Using Floyd Speak you write functions and data types.
+You make complex data structures, setup concurrency and parallelism and communicate with the world around your program.

 ![](floyd_speak_cheat_sheet.png)